Dima-369/macOS-Menu-Countdown/README.md

   25,      (25 minutes)
   25,20    (25 minutes and 20 seconds)
   1,25,120 (1 hour, 25 minutes and 120 seconds)

+> countdown 15
+Hit Enter to cancel >

+00:14:59 left...
 ```

 I rarely use the options to set seconds or hours, so I just run it like `countdown 15` to set a timer for 15 minutes.

-I also have the application renamed to `tim` because it is a lot shorter and invoke it like `tim 15`.
+I also have the application renamed to `tim` because it is nicer to invoke it like `tim 15`.

 ## Caveats